Mary had the kind of faith I envy

 Yet, despite all this, Mary (possibly only 12-16 years old) responded to Gabriel’s news by saying, “Behold, I am the servant of the Lord; let it be to me according to your word” (Luke 1:38 ESV).

-I envy Mary’s mature faith, don’t you?
+I envy Mary’s mature faith.
 Don’t you admire her confidence in God, even when circumstances seemed implausible?
-The way she was able to recognize her Lord’s right to direct her life in the direction He had chosen for her?
+The way she was able to recognize her Lord’s right to direct her life in the direction he had chosen for her?
 Wouldn’t you love to have a yielded spirit like Mary’s?

 Most of all, don’t you envy Mary’s absolute trust in her Father’s love for her – which is why she was able to say yes to God when He revealed His extraordinary will for her?